-The Clone Wars has finished its seven-season run on Disney Plus, now, and if you've been watching The Mandalorian during season 2, you'll know it's well worth a bing watch.
+The Clone Wars has finished its seven-season run on Disney Plus, and if you've been watching The Mandalorian’s second season, you'll know it's well worth a binge watch.
 This show kept Star Wars’ fire burning between the prequels and Disney’s Lucasfilm buyout, and even though it's set in the prequel timeframe, it corrects everything those movies got wrong, with weighty stories and great characterization.
 It’s that galaxy far, far away at its best, action-driven and packed with enough Star Wars lore to fill a space cruiser.
 With seven seasons of The Clone Wars to chew through – as well as Star Wars Rebels and Star Wars Resistance – you won't be short of Star Wars content on Disney Plus.

 Originally a Hulu show, The Runaways finished its third and final season last year.
 From the creators of The OC, it's a really sharp Marvel teen drama with an ambiguous place in the MCU canon, but that doesn't really matter.
 The characterization in this show is fantastic, and it's based on one of the best Marvel books of the 21st century, about the kids of a secret supervillain society who decide to go on the run when they discover their parents' hidden lives.

 Forky Asks a Question

 The reanimated spork who posed existential questions about the meaning of life in Toy Story 4 gets his own series.
 Up for discussion are topics as diverse as “What is a friend?”, “What is art?”, “What is time?” and – one of the biggest mysteries of our time – “What is cheese?”.
 Minds will be blown.

-From early groundbreakers like Luxo Jr to the present day, shorts have always been a big part of Pixar’s success story.
+From early groundbreakers like Luxo Jr right up to the present day, shorts have always been a big part of Pixar’s success story.
 It’s only fair, then, that the studio’s Disney Plus offering includes this series of experimental shorts from new filmmakers.
 Given Pixar’s track record in pushing the envelope, you're in for something special.